-One instrument in the battle for investigating human rights abuses is the use of social audits in the supply chain – a main development in corporate social responsibility over the past few years for organisations to take a degree of responsibility for the behaviour and impact of their suppliers.
+One instrument in the battle for investigating human rights abuses is the use of social audits in the supply chain – the main development in corporate social responsibility for the past few years for organizations to take a degree of responsibility for the behavior and impact of their suppliers.

-We were interested to read on Medium, online publishing site, an article from Albert Vilariño Alonso, Consultant in Corporate Social Responsibility, Sustainability, Reputation and Corporate Communication, and integration of people with disabilities.
-He brings up three main topics in “Responsible procurement: general status, trends and implementation:” social audits in supply chains, trends in the supply chains for SMEs in medium and long term, and how to implement a responsible procurement system.
+We were interested to read on Medium, an online publishing site, an article from Albert Vilariño Alonso, Consultant in Corporate Social Responsibility, Sustainability, Reputation, and Corporate Communication, and integration of people with disabilities.
+He brings up three main topics in “Responsible procurement: general status, trends, and implementation:” social audits in supply chains, trends in the supply chains for SMEs in the medium and long term, and how to implement a responsible procurement system.

 We are interested in all three (and will probably come back to them in greater detail in another article) but particularly in the first.
 He gives a succinct overview of the limitations of this type of social audit, and it made us think about just how effective these really are.

 In the article, he talks about social audits as a tool to carry out responsible management of the supply chain.
 “This would be evaluation carried out at the supplier’s factory (premises) in relation to the policies and code of conduct of the purchaser.”